Tyrrrz/CliFx/Readme.md

 CliFx provides an easy way to write functional tests for your commands thanks to the `IConsole` interface.

 You can use `VirtualConsole` to replace the application's stdin, stdout and stderr with your own streams.
 It has multiple constructor overloads allowing you to specify the exact set of streams that you want.
-Streams that are not provided are replaced with stubs, i.e. `VirtualConsole` doesn't leak to `System.Console` in any way.
+Streams which are not provided by you are replaced with stubs, i.e. `VirtualConsole` doesn't leak to `System.Console` in any way.

 Let's assume you want to test a simple command such as this one.